-In 2023 the discount for lack of marketability and political risk of MAIB and of country has been revised.
-The total discount rate was reduced from 49% to 38% mainly due to expectation to have the bank's initial public offering in 2023.
+^{}In 2023 the discount for lack of marketability and political risk of MAIB and of country has been not changed.
+The management has expectation to have the bank's initial public offering in 2024.

 The table below presents the effect of changing one or more those assumptions behind the valuation techniques adopted based on reasonable possible alternative assumptions: